 Address: Athens 114 71, Greece

 How to get there: While steep, it’s possible to walk up the Lycabettus Hill to where the theatre is.
-The walk may last about 30 to 90 minutes depending on personal fitness.
+The walk may last about 30 to 90min depending on personal fitness.
 It’s recommended to walk early in the morning or late in the evening to avoid the heat.
+Pack a handy travel water bottle to quench your thirst while you make your way up!

 A more convenient option to head up Lycabettus Hill is via the Teleferik or the cable car.
-The ride, which begins at the junction of Aristippou and Plutarchiou Streets, is 3-minute long.
+The ride, which begins at the junction of Aristippou and Ploutarchou Streets, is three minutes long.
 It costs €7 (S$9.90) for a round trip and €5 (S$7) for a one way ride.

 For more updates on Changi Airport, follow us on Facebook, Instagram, Tiktok, Twitter, Telegram and YouTube.
 You can also sign up for a Changi Account and have the latest news and articles delivered right to your inbox.